iot4b/docs/guide.md

 * enable or disable saving events
 * take a look on details of fund usage in blockchain view.
 Just click on address or group address
 * rename device in the application (takes some time for new name to apply)

 ## Owners management

-# How it works
-You can find more explanations on https://github.com/ever-iot/docs/blob/main/README.md
 # Roadmap